Bray, County Wicklow: Location

 The town is situated on the east coast to the south of County Dublin.
 Shankill, County Dublin lies to the north, and Greystones, County Wicklow to the south.
 The village of Enniskerry lies to the west of the town, at the foot of the Wicklow Mountains.
 People participate in such sports as sailing, rowing, and swimming.
 The beach and seafront promenade are used by residents and visitors.
-While Bray's promenade and south beach is to a Blue Flag standard, the north beach has been impacted by erosion and leaching pollution since the closure and sale of a municipal landfill in the late 20th century.
+While Bray's promenade and south beach is to a Blue Flag standard, the north beach has been affected by erosion and the leaching of a variety of toxic chemicals – including asbestos, rusted metal, plastics, and bricks – into the groundwater since the closure and sale of the former Bray Urban Council municipal landfill, immediately beside the beach, containing 200,000 tonnes or 104,000 cubic metres of waste.
+The dump was closed in 1968 and sold to Woodbrook golf club in 1992.
+By 2017, plans were being discussed to deal with the situation.

 The River Dargle which enters the sea at the north end of Bray rises from a source near Djouce, in the Wicklow Mountains.
 Bray Head is situated at the southern end of the Victorian Promenade with paths leading to the summit and along the sea cliffs.
 The rocks of Bray Head are a mixture of greywackes and quartzite.
 There is a large cross at the summit.